thspencer/pytivo-video-mgr2/README.txt

 						deleteallowed = false everywhere, but I have it set to true in my podcasts directory - otherwise these directories quickly become cluttered

-	sort				change the algorithm for constructing sort keys for this directory.
-For episodic shows you might want to sort on episode number (epnum) and for non-episodic shows, you might want to sort on title (normal)
+	sort				change the metadata tags for constructing sort keys for this directory.
+For episodic shows you might want to sort on episodeNumber and for non-episodic shows, you might want to sort on title

-	display				change the algorithm for constructing test that is displayed on the TV
+	display				change the algorithm for constructing text that is displayed on the TV

 =======================================================================================================